IanLee1521/emoji_search/README.md

 ## Usage

 You will need a Slack API key.
 You can get this from the [Slack website](https://api.slack.com/web).
-The script expects the token to be in a file in the same directory, which will not be checked in to Github.
+The script expects the token to be in a file in the same directory, which will not be checked in to GitHub.
 To create it, run the following from the ~/emoji_search directory, subbing in your token and making sure to keep the quotes:

     echo "API_TOKEN = '<MY-API-TOKEN>'" > api_token.py